-Barney & Barney also provided insurance brokerage services to us during 2013 and continues to do so.
-In particular, during 2013 Barney & Barney earned commission payments totaling approximately \$225,279 in connection with insurance brokerage services that they provided to us during the year.
-We also paid Barney & Barney approximately \$45,000 for the compensation consulting services described above during 2013.
-However, the committee has considered whether the work of Barney & Barney as a compensation consultant has raised any conflict of interest, taking into account the following factors: (i) the amount of fees paid by us to Barney & Barney as a percentage of that firm's total revenue; (ii) the provision of other services to us by Barney & Barney; (iii) Barney & Barney's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the individual compensation advisors with any member of the committee; (v) any business relationship of Barney & Barney, or business or personal relationship of the individual compensation advisors, with any of our executive officers; and (vi) any of our stock owned by Barney & Barney or the individual compensation advisors.
-Based on the above factors, the committee has concluded that the work of Barney & Barney and the individual compensation advisors employed by Barney & Barney as compensation consultants to us has not created any conflict of interest.
-Going forward, the committee intends to assess the independence of any of our compensation advisers consistent with the applicable NASDAQ Listing Rules.
+Barney & Barney also provided insurance brokerage services to us during 2014 and 2015 and continues to do so.
+In particular, during 2015 Barney & Barney earned commission payments totaling approximately \$323,000 in connection with insurance brokerage services that they provided to us during the year.
+We also paid Barney & Barney approximately \$32,000 for the compensation consulting services described above during 2015 and early 2016.
+The committee has considered whether the work of Barney & Barney as a compensation consultant has raised any potential conflicts of interest, taking into account the following factors: (i) the amount of fees paid by us to Barney & Barney as a percentage of that firm's total revenue; (ii) the provision of other services to us by Barney & Barney, (iii) Barney & Barney's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the individual compensation advisors with any member of the committee; (v) any business relationship of Barney & Barney, or business or personal relationship of the individual compensation advisors, with any of our executive officers; and (vi) any ownership of our stock by Barney & Barney or the individual compensation advisors.
+Based on the above factors, the committee has concluded that the work of Barney & Barney, including that performed by the individual compensation advisors employed by Barney & Barney, has not created any conflict of interest.